The Recycled Material Standard

 NSF International is a leading global provider of public health and safety-based risk management solutions.
 As an independent, not-for-profit, non-governmental organization, NSF has developed over 80 American National Standards under the scope of public health, safety, environment and sustainability assessment.

-NSF is a strategic partner to GreenBlue in the development of the RMS.
-In addition to co-developing the standard, NSF facilitates the RMS Advisory Group and RMS pilot testing.
-NSF utilizes a consensus-driven approach that ensures the RMS is developed based on input from diverse stakeholder groups.
-Later in 2020, NSF will also launch and coordinate the public comment phase in preparation for the RMS launch in early 2021.
+NSF served as a strategic partner to GreenBlue in the development of the RMS.
+In addition to co-developing the standard, NSF facilitated the RMS Advisory Group, pilot testing and the public comment phase.
+Throughout the process, a consensus driven approach was used to ensure that the RMS was developed based on input from diverse stakeholder groups.

 The RMS Team